 Starting your homeschool journey can be an exciting and scary time.
 Naturally you’re filled with questions.
 You may even be a little scared.
 And you might be worried that you’ll fail, or that your kids will fail – after all, their future is in your hands, right?
 Yes!
 And that’s a good thing.
 You know your child best and no one cares more about your child, their well-being, their education, or their future than you do!

 You’ve got this!
 Just like the other 2-million families currently homeschooling in America, according to the U.S. Department of Education.

 We decided to talk with some moms who have been homeschooling for a while now.
 We wanted to hear their best advice for new homeschool moms.
 Check it out.
-You may also enjoy our article all about how to get your kids to actually listen and do as you ask.
 Also be sure to grab our free homeschool binder and get connected to our free resources!

 I’d suggest take some time to enjoy your kids.
 Get to know their learning styles.
 Search out some different curriculum to see what might be a good fit for your family.
 Most importantly I’d try and find a tribe.
 Some people to walk with on this crazy adventure.

 — Beth, Maine

 Don’t compare yourself to public school system.
 The journey will look very different!

 — Ashleigh, California